-One of the best ways to retain a client for future business, is to be memorable for all the right reasons.
-While you’re shooting, have fun…a ton of it!
+One of the best ways to retain a client for future business is to be memorable for all the right reasons.
+While you’re shooting, have some fun!
 This is your dream job, so act like it.
 When things go wrong, laugh it off.
 When things are going right, SHARE it with your client.
 You want them to walk away from the session thinking, “THAT was fun!”
 When a customer has a bad experience they’ll tell lots of people, but when they have an absolutely AMAZING experience, that surpasses all their expectations and previous experiences, they’ll tell more people!
 And they’ll tell them about you!

 This applies to all genres of photography.
-From weddings, to families, to headshots, heck even commercial work.
-Yes your clients want professionalism, efficiency and a great result.
+From weddings to families, to headshots, heck even commercial work.
+Yes, your clients want professionalism, efficiency, and great results.
 But they also hired you for you.
 Bring yourself to the session.
 Bring your quirks and your energy.
-I’ve had many commercial clients tell me that they really enjoy working with me, even when I am shooting the most BORING subject matter.
+I’ve had many commercial clients tell me that they really enjoy working with me, even when I am shooting the most boring subject matter.
 (Chrome shelving anyone?)

 Now is the time that you set the expectation for what happens next.
 If you’re going to deliver the images in 2 weeks, tell your client 4 weeks.
 Under-promise and Over-deliver every time.
 You can only impress by over delivering, and increase the reputation of both yourself and your business.

 Get the images home, on your hard drive and backed up.
-Then it’s time to dive into the post processing and making what your captured ready to deliver.
+Then it’s time to dive into the post-processing and making what you’ve captured ready to deliver.
 I always wait at least 48 hours before even looking at the session.
-Simply put, it allows a level of objectivity that I would otherwise would not have had with the buzz of the shoot.
+Simply put, it allows a level of objectivity that I would not have had coming off of my buzz from the shoot.

 There’s varying school of thought on how to sell images to your clients.
 But I guarantee you that if you use Melissa’s article to get you organized for your sales session, you’re off to a pretty darned good start.

 AFTER THAT, for part 5, we’re really going to dig into the psychology of sales.
 Learning to sell is VITAL to your success as a photographer.
-We’ll provide some techniques to approaching the sale, strategies for overcoming the inevitable objections that pop up in every sales session, and what to do when asked for a discount and more….
+We’ll provide some techniques for approaching the sale, strategies for overcoming the inevitable objections that pop up in every sales session, and what to do when asked for a discount and more.

 Like it, Tweet it, Share it, Pin it, +1 it!